evaafi/contracts/README.md

 # Technical Smart Contract README

+Diagrams schemas for logic of EVAA protocol contracts can be found in the `./diagrams` folder.

 TLB schemas for transaction bodies and storage can be found in the `./schema` folder.

 # Folder Structure in `./contracts`